 for an experiment your online list might include white vinegar, a solution of baking soda, water, stopwatch, but without any details.

-Your report should state the following
+Your logbook should state the following

 - Compliments white vinegar

 - Taylor Kitchen Scale

 If you constructed a device, your online report might include wood, glue, piping.

 Your logbook should state the details – and where you got them from.

 - 3/8th inch 4 ft x 8 ft spruce plywood